kinux98/SSL_ELN/README.md

 For Cityscpaes, you can download the dataset from their official [website](https://www.cityscapes-dataset.com).

-Afterwards, your data directory structure should have following directory structure:
+Afterwards, your data directory structure should have following scheme:

     ├── ./dataset/pascal_voc_seg/VOCdevkit/VOC2012
                                             ├── Annotations